Hector290601/lamp_installer/README.md

 ### Ubuntu 24.04

-Download the lamp.sh installation script, the database and the compressed httpdocs folder
+Download the lamp.sh installation script, or clone the repo: [https://github.com/Hector290601/lamp_installer](https://github.com/Hector290601/lamp_installer)the database and the compressed httpdocs folder

 This script configures a lamp stack on a new fresh installed ubuntu 24.04.
 To run this script, you need